This post has affiliate links. As an Amazon Associate, I earn from qualifying purchases. Thank you.

 Because a chuck roast is so marbled already, I don’t think adding an entire stick of butter to the roast is necessary.
 2-4 works just fine.
 But again, add what you think you’re going to like.
 For the best flavor do use SOME butter.

 Whipped Mashed Potatoes are a great side to this roast because once you run the juices from the roast through a fat separator it’s practically gravy already.
 So no need to make a separate gravy.
 Or buttered egg noodles would work really well too!

 We love to make green beans or broccoli to serve alongside this pot roast.
 These Garlic Parmesan Roasted Carrots would be perfect with this roast too.
 And of course, a good loaf of peasant bread OR garlic knots work will round out this delicious dinner.

 Store leftovers in airtight containers for up to 3 days in the fridge.
 Reheat as desired in the air fryer, saucepan, or in the oven.

 Need more Beef Recipes?

-Try making an Air Fryer Chuck Roast, you won’t believe how easy it is to make and how tender it is!
-Or try new york Steaks in the Air Fryer when grilling isn’t possible!
+We LOVE this Slow Cooker Pot Roast or try making an Air Fryer Chuck Roast, you won’t believe how easy it is to make and how tender it is!
+Or try New York Steaks in the Air Fryer when grilling isn’t possible!
 And one more?
 This London Broil is SO EASY to put together you’ll want to make it any time you can!